-Option Description ISI I Single trame The camera takes one photograph each time the shutter-release button is pressed. 밀L [Continuous L] The camera takes photographs at a selected rate while the shutter-release button is pressed.
+Option Description S [Single frame] The camera takes one photograph each tim shutter-release button is pressed. 밀L [Continuous L] The camera takes photographs at a selected rate while the shutter-release button is pressed.
 The frame rate can be chosen by pressing when [Continuous L] is highlighted in the release-mode menu.
-Choose from rates of from 1 to 4 fps.
-III I CONTINUOUS H The camera takes photos at up to 4.5 fps while the shutter-release button is pressed. ઇ [Self-timer] Take pictures with the self-timer (\$\Pi\$115).
+Choose from rates of from 1 to 5 fps. 멜비 [Continuous H] The camera takes photos at up to about 5.5 fps while the shutter-release button is pressed. 마바 [Continuous H (extended)] While the shutter-release button is held down, the camera records up to about 14 frames per second.
+Flicker reduction has no effect. ઇ [Self-timer] Take pictures with the self-timer (\$\Pi\$130).